BeyondandSharp/mattermost-plugin-link-reply/README.md

 ## Installation

 1. Download the latest release from the releases page or build from source
-2. Upload `com.mattermost.plugin-fake-reply.tar.gz` to your Mattermost server via **System Console > Plugins > Plugin Management**
+2. Upload `com.mattermost.plugin-link-reply.tar.gz` to your Mattermost server via **System Console > Plugins > Plugin Management**
 3. Enable the plugin

 ## Usage

 1. Hover over any message and click the "..." menu
-2. Select "Fake Reply" from the dropdown
+2. Select "Link Reply" from the dropdown
 3. The message box will be populated with `@username [link to message] `
 4. Edit the message as needed and send